LBNL-ETA/MSWH/paper/paper.md

 For those who in their professional life deal with planning, designing and contracting of the solar thermal water heating systems it might be useful to have an access to a freely available simulation tool, such as the MSWH software, that they can use to evaluate various system designs.
 The design parameters that such users can easily modify are household occupancies, climate zone, collector and tank sizes, component performance parameters such as insulation level of any thermal storage tanks, and types of solar collectors.
 The MSWH software relies on standard collector rating data readily available for most designs found on the market today.
 For each proposed design the MSWH software will output, among other results, the solar fraction and the backup energy use on an annual level, the two variables allowing for a quick cross-comparison for the proposed designs.

 Similarly to the previous category, the homeowners considering transitioning to a solar water heating system may be interested in doing the math before seeking further professional help, or just for their own education and curiosity about both solar water heating systems and system simulation in general.
-An another use case would be to enable the occupants of households that:
+Another example use case would be to enable the occupants of households that:

-* Already utilize a solar water heating system and might be planning to increase the occupancy.
-* Are retrofitting an existing system.
+* Are retrofitting an existing system due to an increase or decrease the occupancy, or
-* Already possess one of the components and are looking to appropriately size the others.
+* Already possess one of the components and are looking to appropriately size the others

 to simulate alternatives and compare the obtained energy consumption and solar fraction results for any alternative designs they like to define.